 Each residence hall has a Resident Director who is responsible for the over-all operation of the hall and its government.
 The Resident Director (R.D.) works directly with the students in establishing the residence hall's organizational structure and social program.
-She assists in planning a diversified social, athletic, and educational program based on the needs and interests of the students in the building.
-Your Resident Director is just as available and more than willing to meet with you for personal conferences, advice, etc., as she is for official business.
-She actively encourages your participation in the planning and carrying out of various hall functions.
-Some of those activities include dinners, coffee hours, dances, picnics, intramural athletics, and other social
+He/She assists in planning a diversified social, athletic, and educational program based on the needs and interests of the students in the building.
+Your Resident Director is just as available and more than willing to meet with you for personal conferernces, advice, etc., as he/she is for official business.
+The R.D. actively encourages your participation in the planning and carrying out of various hall functions.
+Some of those activities include dinners, coffee hours, dances, picnics, intramural athletics, and other social affairs.